SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   Alarms are classified according to their severity: CRITICAL, MAJOR, MINOR, WARNING.

   By clicking one of the buttons at the top, the corresponding section will be hidden.
-Click it again to show the section again.
+Click it once more to make the section visible again.
 Within each section, the alarms are sorted by their occurrence, displaying the most recent alarm first.

   For details, see *Device Management > Monitoring and controlling devices > Working with alarms* in the *User guide*."
 - label: operation-monitoring
   title: Device control
-  content: "Operations are used to remotely control devices.
-You can find on overview of the operations across all devices here.
+  content: "Operations are used to control devices remotely.
+You can find an overview of the operations across all devices here.
 To view the operations of a particular device, switch to the **Control** tab in the details of this device.

   There are two types of operations, each represented by a tab: